New Australian Privacy Legislation

 Essentially we comply by not reselling any private information we collect in the course of a website enquiry and do not keep information collected by phone or internet unless it is for the carrying out of the healthcare purposes by which people come to us to be treated.

-If a person becomes a patient in our care then we make sure their information is kept private and is not seen by outside parties or parties other than our staff who have a reason to be viewing the information.
+If a person becomes a patient in our care then we make sure their information is kept private and is not seen by outside parties or parties other than our practice personnel who have a reason to be viewing the information.

 See also AMA Privacy Resource Handbook (PDF).(not updated to new 2014 privacy legislation)